schependom/DTU_operating-systems/README.md

 ```

 Creating and initializing an array:
+- note the empty brackets '[]' - *size is inferred* from initializer
+- also note the curly braces '{}'
 ```c
 int numbers[] = {1, 2, 3, 4, 5};
 char letters[] = {'a', 'b', 'c', 'd', 'e'};